 - The ability to download a file directly from the Library page (and download all if the Entry has multiple files)

-NOTE: Refer to the How to Organize a Library's Entries page to learn how to create new folders and move content within a Library.
+NOTE: See Organize a Library's Entries to learn how to create new folders and move content within a Library.

 To view an Entry, just select it and then click View; to create a new Entry, click New.

 Create an Entry

 You can think of Library Entries as containers for individual files; you can upload multiple files to a Library Entry.

 On the Library tab, click Create New Library Entry to work through the Create Entry Wizard, which guides you through the upload process.
 This process comprises four steps, each discussed in their associated sections below.

 NOTE: See Supported File Types & Sizes to learn about the file types supported on the Higher Logic platform.

 Step 1 - Describe & choose Entry Type